OpenAstronomy/baldrick/doc/plugins.rst

 GitHub milestone checker
 ^^^^^^^^^^^^^^^^^^^^^^^^

-One of the pull request handler plugins checks whether the milestone has been set.
+This pull request handler plugin checks whether the milestone has been set.
 To enable this plugin, include the following in your ``pyproject.toml`` file::